dakhama-mehdi/AD-HIT/README.md

 # How to use
 * Install the tool from Microsoft Store
 * You can use the pdf file (How-to-use.pdf) join in this page
+* Note for security you must enter 3 characters minimum to search (no result will be returned if you enter less 3 characters)

 # What's new in this version